schilkp/Tonbandgeraet/docs/tech_details/trace_format.md

     - Nothing

-Some examples of valid event structures follow, where each field is denoted as `name:type` with optional fields enclosed in square braces (`[]`), and variable-length fields appended with an elipses (`...`):
+Some examples of valid event structures follow, where each field is denoted as `name:type` with optional fields enclosed in square braces (`[]`), and variable-length fields appended with an ellipses (`...`):

 ```text
 id:u8